Meet the Ombuds Team

 Peter Maniatakis is the Deputy Ombudsman for the ADR Chambers Banking Ombuds Office.
 Peter is a lawyer who began his legal career at a criminal law firm before switching tracks and practicing law at a civil litigation law firm in Toronto.

-Kayla Albin is the Ombudsman Officer for the ADR Chambers Banking Ombuds Office (ADRBO).
+Kayla Albin is the Deputy Ombudsman for the ADR Chambers Banking Ombuds Office (ADRBO).
 Kayla began her legal career at a major full-service law firm in downtown Toronto in corporate practice.
 Kayla earned her J.D. at Osgoode Hall Law School of York University and her Bachelor of Commerce with First-Class Honours at Queen’s University.

 Susan Felver is a member of the ADR Chambers Banking Ombuds Office.
 She handles inquiries and processes complaint applications.
 Susan is fluent in English and French.